 For all my latest news follow me on Twitter @redszell

-I am extremely grateful to my sponsors for their vision in helping me show that blindness should be no barrier to adventure:
+I am very grateful to my sponsors for sharing my vision and helping to show that blindness should be no barrier to adventure:

-- The Holman Prize team at San Francisco LightHouse for the Blind, who gave me the wherewithal and encouragement to follow the example of James Holman ‘The Blind Traveller’.
+- San Francisco LightHouse for the Blind who gave me the wherewithal to follow the example of James Holman ‘The Blind Traveller’.